 Due to the high speed and resolution of the input channels another feature of digital scopes is the ability to perform TDR measurements.
 This involves sending a pulse into the circuit under test and measuring the time for a return pulse to arrive.
 The time it takes for the round trip of the pulse is twice the distance to whatever caused the pulse to reflect.
 It is an essential tool for finding a discontinuity in a conductor.
 The faster the scope is, the finer the resolution in distance.
 The response of the trace before the reflection provides an indication of the impedance of the line being tested.
 Typically this will be 50 ohms.

 With modern scopes, measurement capabilities have vastly expanded from the early days of analog types.
 This includes the ability to document, analyze and visualize signals from DC up to 70 GHZ with the latest models.
 Major manufacturers of digital scopes include Tektronix, Teledyne/LeCroy, Rhode & Schwarz, and Keysight (formerly Agilent).
 Before you make a decision on what capabilities you require, evaluate the signal range you will be working with as well as the amplitude.

 It should be noted that analog scopes are no longer produced by any of the major test equipment manufacturers, but they are still available from Axiom Test Equipment.
-Since 2005, our company Axiom Test Equipment has been providing a great array of both analog and digital oscilloscopes to cover all your testing needs.
-Both types of scopes are available for sale or rent depending on your requirements.
+Since 2005, Axiom Test Equipment has been providing a great array of both analog and digital oscilloscopes to cover all your testing needs.
+Both types of scopes are available for rent or sale depending on your requirements.
 Additionally we offer repair on most brands and types of oscilloscopes.
 Please visit our website at axiomtest.com/oscilloscopes for all of your oscilloscope needs.
-We are ready to serve any and all of your test equipment needs.